AyrtonB/Merit-Order-Effect/docs/dev-01-retrieval.md

 ### Electric Insights

-Electric Insights provides a site to "Take a closer look at the supply, demand, price and environmental impact of Britain’s electricity", it also exposes an API that contains the data we require for this analysis
+Electric Insights provides a site to "Take a closer look at the supply, demand, price and environmental impact of Britainâ€™s electricity", it also exposes an API that contains the data we require for this analysis

 <br>